 The KosherSwitch® Classic does not require changing any wiring, since it attaches to the existing in-wall wires.
+(Note that some versions of the switch require a “neutral wire” in the wallbox; see here for details.)
 It is designed to fit most electrical/junction boxes and wall cutouts.
 It fits perfectly within standard Leviton® Decora® style wallplates, which are the type of wallplates found in most homes and institutions.
 For those locations were the traditional “toogle switch” wallplates are used, only the wallplate would need to be replaced (these are widely available and very inexpensive).

 Not at all.
 Use of motion sensors are forbidden, since they’re akin to directly flipping an electrical switch, and timers do nothing to prevent Shabbat desecration (“Chilul Shabbos”).
 Timers and Shabbos clocks have many issues and limitations.
 They require knowing your schedule ahead of time, which is often impossible to do, especially when Shabbat is following a two-day holiday.
 Timers require programming, which invariably leads to errors that cause things to go on/off at undesired times.
 Also, because of the required programming “buffer” before and after your anticipated usage times, they are very wasteful.
 A KosherSwitch® addresses all of these limitations, and many more, allowing you to control your electricity when and where needed, in a way that’s permitted.